AI Procurement | | 24 min read

 Maintain inventories, testing evidence, monitoring plans, and risk decisions.

-GS Consulting helps government contractors assess AI readiness, document governance, evaluate compliant use cases, and prepare for customer and proposal questions.
+GS Consulting helps government contractors assess AI readiness, map AI use, define data boundaries, evaluate compliant use cases, document governance, and prepare customer ready evidence for proposals, security reviews, and post award oversight.

 Why AI Procurement Is Different in GovCon

-For contractors, that means AI will increasingly be evaluated not only on capability, but also on transparency, data handling, documentation, testing, monitoring, interoperability, and vendor lock-in risk.
-A proposal that says "we use AI to increase efficiency" is not enough.
-Government buyers will want to know what the AI does, what data it touches, how it performs, how risks are managed, and what happens when it fails.
+A proposal that says "we use AI to increase efficiency" is not a strategy.
+It is a sentence.
+The strategy is showing what the AI does, why it belongs in the workflow, what data it touches, how it performs, how risks are managed, and what happens when it fails.

 Those answers matter because different rules apply in different situations.
 M-25-22 applies to AI systems or services acquired by or on behalf of covered agencies, but it excludes AI used incidentally by a contractor during performance when the AI is used at the contractor's option and is not directed or required to fulfill contract requirements.
 It also does not apply to AI acquired for use as a component of a National Security System.